ArtifexSoftware/ghostpdl/demos/java/gsviewer/README.txt

 -= WINDOWS =-

-Ensure both gs_jni.dll, gpdldll64.dll, and gsjava.jar have been built.
+Ensure both gs_jni.dll and gpdldll64.dll.
 Then, run the build_win32.bat script.
+This will automatically build and copy gsjava.jar to this directory.
 To run, open gsviewer.jar either through File Explorer or in the command line through the following command:

 java -jar gsviewer.jar